jchwenger/DMLCP/setup.md

 ### Windows Users: Install Bash on your machine!

 Bash is the command line interface running on Linux and Mac.
-There are many tutorials on how to install this on Windows.
-Send me your favourite!
+Install it [here](https://git-scm.com/install/windows).

 It's nice.
 Do it. 💖